entloc/PINT/README.md

-# PINT: A Path-based Interaction Model for Few-Shot Knowledge Graph Reasoning
+# PN-INT: A Path and Neighbor-based Interaction Model for Few-shot Knowledge Graph Completion

 ## Start